wessberg/sandhog/README.md

 For example, you could provide `--blacklist maintainers,backers` to not add those two sections to the README.
 In the configuration for the auto-generated README you are reading right now, the `--blacklist faq` option is provided.

+#### Preserving formatting

+Prettier will be used to format your README.
+Sometimes, parts of your README may be formatted in ways that you don't like.
+In such cases, In these cases, you can put a `<!-- prettier-ignore -->` line immediately above the content that shouldn't be formatted.

+You can read more about it [here](https://prettier.io/docs/en/ignore.html)

 ### Generating a `LICENSE.md`

 To generate a `LICENSE.md` file based on the license you've provided in the `package.json` file, run: